shaharia-lab/multi-llm-discussion/README.md

 - **Watch the Discussion**: Messages will stream in real-time with color-coded bubbles:
   - 🟢 Green: OpenAI models (GPT)
-  - 🟠 Orange: Anthropic models (Claude)
+  - 🟠 Orange: Anthropic models (Claude) and Bedrock models
   - 🟡 Yellow: Your messages

 - **Intervene**: Type a message in the input field at the bottom to join the conversation